The Tilting Theory of Contraction Algebras: Standard Equivalences of Contraction Algebras

 \section{Standard Equivalences of Contraction Algebras}

-In this section, we explicitly construct standard equivalences between contraction algebras which then, in later sections, we will understand how to compose.
+In this section, we explicitly construct standard derived equivalences between contraction algebras which then, in later sections, we will show how to compose.
 For this, we require the following setup where $\ref{setupcom}(2)$ is our key new object.